polaris-slo-cloud/vela-scheduler/docs/README.md

 # Vela Scheduler Documentation

-This documentation provides a quick overview of the Vela Scheduler and its deployment.
+This documentation describes the Vela Scheduler architecture and the scheduler's deployment.

 ## Architecture